-Since no sampling frame existed at the village level, the selection of households, mother units and pheriwallas was done in consultation with dealers and other knowledgeable people in the village.
 During the household selection, it was ensured that various categories of households-landless, small and marginal, and large farmers-were adequately represented in the sample.
 Each household selected for the survey was administered a structured questionnaire.
 The quantitative questionnaire had three modules.
-A brief description of these modules is given below:
+A brief description of these modules is given below

-Poultry -This module collected information on ownership of livestock assets, access to and utilization of services, production and utilization of livestock products, input use, etc.
+Poultry -This module collected information on ownership of poultry and other livestock assets, access to and utilization of services, production and utilization of livestock products, input use, etc.